lucacorbucci/Autonomic-Farm-Pattern/ClassicThreads/README.md

 #### Implementation

-To implement the Autonomic-Farm-Pattern i create the following components:
+To implement the Autonomic-Farm-Pattern i created the following components:

 - Emitter
 - Worker